Click here to see bios for our substitute instructors and free community class instructors

-Leslie Carleton.
-I have been practicing yoga for 26 years and teaching for the past 20.
-I first completed teacher training in the Iyengar lineage with Gabriel Halpern, and studied with many wonderful Iyengar teachers including Roger Cole, Manuso Manos and Jo Zukovich.
-In the late nineties I found myself in an Ashtanga Vinyasa class wtih Tim Miller and was ecstatic with how liberating it felt to move!
-I completed Ashtanga teacher training with David Swenson and later on studied also with Shiva Rea, Beryl Bender Birch, Schuyler Grant and other “innovators” of classic form.
-Now, I essentially teach what I practice, which is a form of Vinyasa yoga that blends influences of Iyengar and Ashtanga traditions to create a flow practice that uniquely balances vigorous challenge with ease and serenity.
-In July of 2011, I had brain surgery to remove a non-cancerous tumor, and I lost my right side balance nerve and much of the hearing in that ear.
-In the wake of this challenging experience and its aftereffects, I have felt my practice deepen and ripen into something sustainable, nourishing, and unique to my own circumstances.
-I try to offer that same kind of experience to my students.
-It is my intention to encourage students to develop a practice that is sustainable, beneficial, and personally meaningful.
+Leslie Carleton has been teaching yoga since 1991.
+She trained first as an Iyengar instructor with Gabriel Halpern in Chicago (Yoga Circle), and over the next several years worked with many senior Iyengar teachers including Roger Cole, Manuso Manos and Jo Zukovich.
+In the late nineties she found herself in an Ashtanga Vinyasa class with Tim Miller and was ecstatic with how liberating it felt to move!
+She continued to teach, blending Iyengar Yoga’s attention to alignment and safety, with Ashtanga Yoga’s breath guided movement.
+She completed Ashtanga teacher training with David Swenson in 2003 and later studied also with Shiva Rea, Beryl Bender Birch, Schuyler Grant and other “innovators” of classic form.
+What she teaches is essentially a form of Vinyasa yoga that blends influences of Iyengar and Ashtanga traditions to create a balanced and creative flow practice.
+In July of 2011, Leslie had brain surgery to remove a tumor, and lost her right side balance nerve and much of the hearing in that ear.
+In the wake of this experience and its aftereffects, she has felt her own practice deepen and ripen into something sustainable and deeply personal.
+As a teacher, Leslie strives to offer her students a practice that is meaningful within a contemporary and personal context—the joy and fire of challenge tempered by intelligent alignment and our unique circumstances.
+Leslie lives in Thetford with her husband Greg, dog Suki, and has two mostly grown sons, Liam and Dylan.

 Justine Fahey has been practicing yoga since 1998, first in Cambridge, MA at Baron Baptiste’s studio and then in the Upper Valley since 2000.
 Mainly focusing on Astanga and vinyasa practices, she believes yoga is integral to both physical and emotional well-being.
 Justine lives in the Upper Valley with her husband, three kids, dog and cats.